Biography

-Synopsis of A Woman of Fortitude.
+Synopsis of A Woman of Fortitude by Rosemary Laird

-A Woman of Fortitude is the author’s life story.
-She grows up in a family of 5 girls living a life which was normal for the 1950s and 60s but very different from the life of a child today.
-She shares her early years with the reader, as her personality develops, and she grows into a creative, sensitive, and thoughtful child, with a positive attitude to life.
+A Woman of Fortitude is the author's life story.
+She grows up in a family of 5 girls living a life which was normal for the 1950s and 1960s but very different from the life of a child today.
+She shares her early years with the reader, as her personality develops, and she grows into a creative, sensitive and thoughtful child, with a positive attitude to life.
 When she becomes an adult, her positivity helps her deal with a life which is far from normal.
-She lives abroad for over 20 years, in Holland, U.S.A.
-Borneo and Canada, as the wife of an oil company employee.
+She lives abroad for over 20 years, in Holland, U.S.A, Borneo and Canada, as the wife of an oil company employee.
 Each time she moves her positive nature is apparent as she adapts to different lifestyles, cultures, and faces danger.
-She gives birth to two sons, one in the U.S.A. and the other in Borneo, two very different experiences.
-Her husband is sporty; sailing, scuba diving, running, skiing, hill climbing and skating on the Dutch canals, but he takes every sport to extremes and expects her to keep up with him.
-With courage and determination, she does her best.
+She gives birth to two sons, one in the U.S.A and the other in Borneo, two very different experiences.
+Her husband is sporty; sailing, scuba diving, running, skiing, mountain climbing and skating on the Dutch canals, but he takes every sport to extremes and expects her to keep up with him.
+With courage and determination she does her best.

 After 28 years of marriage her husband has an affair with a young Texan woman.
 The author struggles to cope with his affair and briefly her positive approach to life wavers.
 She tries to save her marriage, but fails, and her husband leaves her.
 Her privileged lifestyle comes to an end, and she is left with an empty space where her lifestyle once was, with no career to fall back on.

 She moves back to England and starts a new life.
-She creates a cosy home and reinvents herself as a professional wildlife, nature, and travel photographer.
-She travels widely to grow her portfolio of photographs and develops a love for Antarctica which she visits 3 times.
+She creates a cosy home and reinvents herself as a professional wildlife, nature and travel photographer.
+She travels widely to grow her portfolio of photographs and develops a love for Antarctica which she visits three times.
 Her photographic business flourishes, becomes a lucrative source of income and she makes a name for herself writing for a photographic magazine.

 After 10 years of a fulfilled life on her own a pop up on her computer suggests she internet dates.
-She treats each date as a job interview and gives amusing accounts of dating 17 different men, before she finds number 18, who she marries.
+She treats each date as a job interview and gives amusing accounts of internet dating 17 different men, before she finds number 18, who she marries.

-Chapter 5 Life in Borneo
+Life in Borneo

 The bedroom held another surprise.
 There in the middle of the floor was a large rat with its throat torn out.
 This I did find a bit alarming.
 My husband was not so much concerned about the rat's presence as to what might have killed it.
 There was a gaping hole in the wall left ready for an air conditioning unit providing free access for rats or any other fair-sized wildlife.

-Chapter 9 Life in Houston
+Life in Houston

-During the night I was woken by the sound of water sloshing somewhere.
+During the night I was awoken by the sound of water sloshing somewhere.
 I thought it must be waves breaking against the hull of the boat, but it seemed too loud.
 It almost sounded as if the water was inside the cabin.
-I was on top bunk, so I climbed down the ladder.
+I was on top bunk so I climbed down the ladder.
 At the bottom of the ladder, I was expecting my foot to reach the floor but instead it entered water.
 Was the boat sinking?

-Christmas Day dawned.
-It had snowed during the night and the view from the bedroom window was beautiful.
+Christmas Day dawned. it had snowed during the night and the view from the bedroom window was beautiful.
 With a thick dusting of snow over everything the scene was one of total serenity.
 I looked at the scene and a mixture of awe and desperation ran through me.
 I was gazing at a view that was calm and very beautiful but within me my heart was being torn apart and full of sadness.
 What would be the final day of our happy family life had begun.

-Chapter 11 Home Alone
+Home Alone

 My first task was to create a cosy home for myself in April Cottage.
 I painted the walls, ordered furniture and had a coal effect fire installed.
 I also had the window frames and door to the patio replaced.
 I'd had enough of freezing air rolling down the sloping garden and creeping in around the patio door.

-Chapter 12 Internet Dating
+Internet Dating

-Internet dating, for me, was not going to be simply a process of dating random strangers, but a series of serious job interviews.
-There’s no point in starting a relationship if problems show up on the first meeting.
-As we women quickly learn if a dress doesn’t look quite right in a shop it will look a great deal worse when you get it home.
+Internet dating for me, was not going to be simply a process of dating random strangers, but a series of serious job interviews.
+There's no point in starting a relationship if problems show up on the first meeting.
+As we women quickly learn if a dress doesn't look quite right in a shop it will look a great deal worse when you get it home.

-Chapter 14 Life with Angus
+Life with Angus

 Each day Angus was rolled into the oxygen chamber for an hour.
 To me the chamber looked like a glass coffin, with Angus lying in it.
 It was an alarming sight.
 I was allowed to sit beside the chamber with the nurse during the hour-long treatments.
 Gradually the pressure was increased to match air pressure at sea-level and then brought back to the level of air pressure in Cusco.